 To provide a bit of background LFT, as the name suggests, is a tax levied by the UK government on material which goes into landfill.
-Standard rate of LFT is currently charged at £94.15 per tonne (as of April 2020) which goes straight to the taxman and is put on top of whatever haulage and gate fees you’re paying to get the material to the disposal site and leave it there.
+Standard rate of LFT will be £96.70 per tonne (as of April 2021) which goes straight to the taxman and is put on top of whatever haulage and gate fees you’re paying to get the material to the disposal site and leave it there.
 As it’s not uncommon for disposal of soil on a single development site to run to thousands of tonnes, this very quickly becomes a major cost for developers.

 Which leads me back to my opening point.
 As remediation contractors, first and foremost we will always look to offer our clients the most cost effective solution which meets their requirements.
 And as environmental professionals we favour the use of on-site treatment or disposal routes such as treatment centres which avoid the use of landfill capacity and mean that landfill tax isn’t levied at all.
 We are therefore in favour of applying the rules for landfill tax accurately because it protects the clients’ liability and motivates our clients or potential clients to consider routes other than landfill.
 Routes which coincidentally fit with the wider stated aim of the government’s national waste policies of reducing the volume of material being sent to landfill.
 But if landfill tax is taken out of the equation these options can be more expensive and are often more involved in terms of time on site or they just lack (or are least perceived to lack) the certainty of outcome which off-site disposal offers.